Blog

 Examples of documents that need a final copy edit prior to graphic design are: manuscripts intended to be published as an e-publication or printed book; annual reports; or other reports intended for publication.

-Assuming the document/manuscript has already been through one or more editing passes (see rough copy editing) and brought to the level where it is ready for the final copy edit (or the final editing pass), the copy editor:
+Assuming the document/manuscript has already been through one or more copy editing passes so that it is ready for the final copy edit (or the final copy editing pass), the copy editor:

-- For more information about editing and proofreading publications, go to: Self-editing your manuscript; The different stages of editing; Proofreading publications; Proofreading the final proof.
+• For more information about editing and proofreading publications, go to: The different stages of editing.

 Image: Pixabay – Creative Commons licence (no attribution required)